Lyscri/Lyscri/README.md

 ---

 ## 👨🏻‍💻 About me
 I'm a web developer specializing in Java, with basic knowledge of Python.
-On both the front-end and back-end, I have expertise in JavaScript, HTML, CSS, PHP, MySQL, and SQL Server.
+On both the front-end and back-end, I have expertise in JavaScript, HTML, CSS, MySQL, and SQL Server.
 I'm always looking for new challenges and opportunities to improve my skills and contribute with **innovative** solutions.
 I'm here to make ideas come to life in code!

 ---